arysef/tube-clues/README.md

 &check; Consider figuring out some UX for connecting overarching claims to the facts that are being presented

 &check; Limit to reject videos over 15 minutes

+&check; Split each type of analysis into its own flow

+&check; Added caching for GPT output